Quick ViTs: Speeding up Vision Transformers through Equivariance: Method

 \subsection{Preliminaries on Octic Equivariance}

-In this work we focus on the dihedral group with eight elements, \octicg$ = \{e,r,r^2,r^3,s,sr,sr^2,sr^3\}$, such that $r^4=s^2=e$ is the identity element and $r^3=srs$.\footnote{The reader is cautioned that \octicg is sometimes alternatively denoted $\mathrm{D}_4$.} We think of \octicg as acting on images by reflections $s$ and $\ang{90}$ rotations $r$. \octicg is also called the octic group, and we opt for this shorter name throughout.
+In this work, we focus on the dihedral group with eight elements, such that $r^4=s^2=e$ is the identity element and $r^3=srs$.\footnote{The reader is cautioned that \octicg is sometimes alternatively denoted $\mathrm{D}_4$.} \octicg acts on images by horizontal reflections $s$ and $\ang{90}$ anti-clockwise rotations $r$ (the reflection axis and rotation direction are arbitrary choices). \octicg is also called the octic group, and we opt for this shorter name throughout.
+We discuss the generalization to larger dihedral groups in Appendix~\ref{appendix:larger-dihedral-groups}.

+In equivariant network layers, we need to keep track how the output transforms when the input transforms under \octicg.
+As mentioned in the introduction, transformer layers are generally equivariant under permutations of the tokens.
+When we reflect and rotate an image, the image patches get permuted but also reflected and rotated.
+In our equivariant ViTs, we will specify a transformation of the channel dimension of the visual tokens that should correspond to the internal reflections/rotations of the image patches.
+Then we will construct our layers such that they preserve equivariance with respect to both permutations (obtained by default in token-wise transformer layers) as well as the additional internal transformation, and the internal transformation will be formalized using a real group representation of \octicg as explained next.